How to Organize Your Messy Kid's Closet

 "Messy kids" can often seem like a redundant phrase.
 Aren't all kids messy?
 Well, yes and no.

 They are messy until they learn better, and it's our job to teach them when and where to let loose.
-(And yes, there is a good side to being messy, Mom, so don't freak out if your child wrote the book on pigsties.)
+(And yes, there is a good side to being messy, Mom, so don't freak out if your child struggles a little with organization. .)
+Even Marie Kondo had to start small.

 One of the best places to start is with a messy closet.

-At Sweet Bamboo, we believe the messy closet a great place to start because it's a small area so not too overwhelming.
+At Sweet Bamboo , we believe the messy closet is a great place to start because it's a small area so not too overwhelming.

-It's also a great way to get your child involved in other household chores and to take responsibility for her things.
-Here are three core concepts your child will learn from this simple activity.
+It's also a great way to get your child involved in other household chores and to take responsibility for their things.
+Organizing is a great learning experience.

-One of the first skills your child will learn through their messy closet is how and why it is important to organize.
+One of the first skills your child will learn through their messy closet and floor space is how and why it is important to organize.
 The lessons won't all land at once.
-However, the practice of repeatedly returning to their closet and seeing what's in there will teach them a lot about what they want and what they don't.
+However, the practice of repeatedly returning to their closet and seeing what's in there will teach them a lot about what they want and what they don't in their living space.

 Help Them Assign Value to Their Belongings